Associate Professor & Coordinator, Clinical Mental Health Counseling

 B.S., Psychology from Idaho State University

-Dr. Jobie L. Skaggs is an Associate Professor in the Department of Educational Leadership, Human Service, and Counseling.
+Dr. Jobie L. Skaggs is an Associate Professor in the Department of Educational Leadership, Human Services, and Counseling.
 She is the Clinical Mental Health Counseling Coordinator, and the CACREP Liaison for Bradley's counseling programs.
-She is a National Certified Counselor and a Licensed Professional Counselor (IL).

 Dr. Skaggs has more than five years of general and forensic private-practice experience.
 During her tenure as a clinician she developed, and was the clinical supervisor, of the Bannock Domestic Violence Center and a board member for the Idaho Women's Network.

-Dr. Skaggs teaches Research Methods & Applications, Theories & Techniques of Counseling, Principles of Group Counseling, Human Growth & Development Counseling, Human Development Counseling, Counseling & the Dynamics of Aging, Counseling Ethics & the Law, Pre-Practicum, and Practicum/Internship.
+Dr. Skaggs teaches Research Methods & Applications, Theories & Techniques of Counseling, Principles of Group Counseling, Human Growth & Development Counseling, Human Development Counseling, Counseling Ethics & the Law, Pre-Practicum, and Practicum/Internship.

-Dr. Skaggs’ published articles and monographs include: a review of current research on families coping with a traumatic brain-injured member; review of research methods regarding insight & schizophrenia; homicidal risk & schizophrenia; learning environments in higher education; psychometric properties of standardized certification examinations for various national organizations; and Bradley University’s CACREP 2006 self-study.
-Dr. Skaggs has presented her research at local, state, regional, and national conferences.
+A sample of Dr. Skaggs’ published articles and monographs include: A primer on organizational ethics and leadership for professional school counselors, a review of current research on families coping with a traumatic brain-injured member; review of research methods regarding insight & schizophrenia; homicidal risk & schizophrenia; learning environments in higher education; psychometric properties of standardized certification examinations for various national and international organizations.
+Dr. Skaggs has presented her research at local, state, regional, national, and international conferences.

-Dr. Skaggs assisted in the development of the 10th Judicial Circuit Court Visitation Center; was the Executive Council Secretary for the Association for Multicultural Counseling & Development (2003); served as the Valeska-Hinton Professional Development Coordinator; and was the co-editor for the Illinois Counseling Association Journal (2002 – 2010).
+Dr. Skaggs assisted in the development of the 10th Judicial Circuit Court Visitation Center; served as the Valeska-Hinton Professional Development Coordinator, and was the co-editor for the Illinois Counseling Association Journal (2002–2010).